 The 34UM95's screen is fantastic.
 It features a matte screen that reflects no ambient light to a degree that is distracting or detrimental to photo work, in my opinion.
 This is one area where this LG holds a big edge over Apple's own displays and iMac options, which feature glossy displays.
 Glossy displays are beautiful in the color and contrast they offer, but suffer massively when it comes to reflections.

 Overall image quality is basically perfect.
-Beautiful saturation, great contrast, blah blah blah.
+Beautiful saturation, great contrast, and all the rest.
 Honestly, if you're interested in this display, just trust me, the quality is great.
 I don't mess around with the gear I use, so frankly if the image quality weren't up to par, I wouldn't have even considered this monitor.

 The LG 34UM95 comes in two main flavors, standard and Thunderbolt.
 The latter features two Thunderbolt ports that allow daisy-chained connections, so this can be a nice option if you have Thunderbolt-compatible equipment.
 In addition, you get 2x USB 2.0 and 2x USB 3.0 ports for your entertainment.